trbndev/petscale/DOCUMENTATION.md

 | **Pet**    | `/pet`, `/pet/[petId]`          | GET, POST, PUT, DELETE |
 | **Weight** | `/weight`, `/weight/[weightId]` | GET, POST, PUT, DELETE |

+### Deprecated `/user` Endpoint

+The `/user` endpoint is deprecated and used only for testing purposes.
+All features now operate with a default user setup.

 ## **API Testing**